Gods' Man

 Gods' Man is a wordless novel by American artist Lynd Ward (1905–1985) published in 1929.
 In 139 captionless woodblock prints, it tells the Faustian story of an artist who signs away his soul for a magic paintbrush.
-Gods' Man was the very first American wordless novel, and is considered a precursor of the graphic novel, whose development it influenced.
+Gods' Man was the first American wordless novel, and is considered a precursor of the graphic novel, whose development it influenced.

 Ward first encountered the wordless novel with Frans Masereel's The Sun (1919) while studying art in Germany in 1926.
 He returned to the United States in 1927 and established a career for himself as an illustrator.
 He found Otto Nückel's wordless novel Destiny (1926) in New York City in 1929, and it inspired him to create such a work of his own.
 Gods' Man appeared a week before the Wall Street Crash of 1929; it nevertheless enjoyed strong sales and remains the best-selling American wordless novel.
 Its success inspired other Americans to experiment with the medium, including cartoonist Milt Gross, who parodied Gods' Man in He Done Her Wrong (1930).
 In the 1970s, Ward's example of wordless novels inspired cartoonists Art Spiegelman and Will Eisner to create their first graphic novels.